Comet (song)

-"Comet" is a well-known humorous children's song in North America.
+"Comet" is a humorous children's song in parts of North America and other English-speaking countries.
 It describes the deleterious effects of consuming Comet cleanser—a powdered cleansing product.
 The most prominent and often-occurring effect in the song is that it turns one's teeth green.
 Among other effects alleged by this song are an unappealing taste and, unsurprisingly, a tendency to vomit.

 Although this song, like many in its genre, has widely variable lyrics, a common version contains the following words: